TheSmartGab/MPNNs_for_Carbon/README.md

   seaborn, argcomplete.
 Optional `gpu` extra adds `torch` for MACE/NequIP on GPU.
 - Some analysis scripts expect the `.venv` at the repo root and expect the gitignored data directories (`DATASETS/`, `gpaw_testing/`) to be present locally.
+- In order to run independent MD simulations, the [get_prime.php](primes/get_prime.php) must be symlinked in /usr/bin so that it can be called from anywhere seamlessly.